This article has been updated from our 2018 Guide with the most up-to-date information for 2019.

 The Happiest Place on Earth just got much merrier!
-The Holidays at Disneyland Resort are just around the corner, and this year will be the most magical season to date.
-Disneyland Resort celebrates the holidays from November 9, 2018, through January 6, 2019, providing park guests with nearly two months of holiday cheer.
+The Holidays at Disneyland Resort are here, and this year will be the most magical season to date.
+Disneyland Resort celebrates the holidays from November 8, 2019, through January 6, 2020, providing park guests with nearly two months of holiday cheer.
 Read on to discover the multitude of holiday offerings available at the Disneyland Resort.

 Disneyland Resort does not skimp on decorating during the holiday season.
 Disneyland Park is decked out from walkway to rooftop, and the atmosphere could not be more cozy and inviting.